Spanish American War Website Banner

 The regiment was mustered out of service on May 2, 1899 at Macon, Georgia.
 At the time of muster out, the regiment had shrunk to forty-six officers and 828 enlisted men.

-During its term of service, the regiment lost one officer who was dismissed, and one who died from disease.
+During its term of service, the regiment lost one officer to disease and one was dismissed.
 In addition, thirty-nine enlisted men died of disease, one was killed in an accident, seventy-one were discharged on disability and two were court-martialed.
 Lastly, six men deserted.

 The belief that the men were immune to tropical diseases was based on faulty medical understanding, as indicated by the losses listed above.